 - Aries: Aries is a well known constellation due to its relation to zodiacal significance.
 It is the shape of a charging ram, and is comprised of relatively dim stars.

 - Cassiopeia: Cassiopeia is a constellation that can be best viewed during the fall and winter.
-She is a mythical queen who sits upon a chair in the sky.
+This mythical dog name refers to a queen who sits upon a chair in the sky.
 She appears in the shape of a large, flattened “W” spread across the sky.